 He doesn’t need to work anymore as He already saved enough money to last Him his ministry.

-In the same way, how do you think the work of God be done in today’s world?
+In the same way, how do you think the work of God is done in today’s world?

 The church can’t simply rely on donations and alms.

 No, that’s why God ordained tithing to support His work and have His Gospel preached throughout the world.